Vitamin D Information and Resources

 American College of Obstetricians and Gynecologists (ACOG) Committee Opinion: Vitamin D Screening and Supplementation During Pregnancy

-American Academy of Pediatrics (AAP) Prevention of Rickets and Vitamin D Deficiency in Infants, Children, and Adolescents 2008
+American Academy of Pediatrics (AAP) Vitamin D Supplementation for Infants

 U.S. Preventive Services Task Force (USPSTF) Recommendations